MEPritchard/EduPerformance/README.md

-# A high School has just finished a survery of it's students hoping to learn about what potential enviornemtnal factors could be contributing to the success or struggles of their students.
-The over all goal is to identify actionable items that increase the success of all students.**
+# A high school has just finished a survey of its students.
+# They are hoping to learn about what potential environmental factors could be contributing to the success or struggles of their students.
+# The overall goal is to identify actionable items that increase the success of all students.

-# Import Data From Github orginally from Kaggle
+# Import Data From Github orginally from Kaggle.
 https://www.kaggle.com/datasets/dillonmyrick/high-school-student-performance-and-demographics

 school - student's school (binary: "GP" - Gabriel Pereira or "MS" - Mousinho da Silveira)